hrissan/dtls/README.md

 Also has a separate queue of stateless responses.
 Mixes them in some ratio (1:1 for now) with datagrams created by connections.

+Note: we should try using >1 writing goroutines

-### computations goroutine
+## computations goroutine(s)

 Maintains a round-robin queue of all connections, which need heavy computations (max size of the queue is equal to # of handshakes).
 Pops a connection from the queue, then calls OnCompute function on the connection, which might change state and wake up sending goroutine or add connection back to the computations goroutine.

+We support >1 computations goroutine from the start

-### timers goroutine
+## timers goroutine

-Maintains an intrusive heap of connections with timer set (max size of the queue is equal to # of handshakes).
+Maintains an intrusive heap of timers set (max size of the queue is equal to # of handshakes).
 When timer expires, calls OnTimer function on connection, which might change state and wake up some other goroutine or set timer again.

 Connection must remember fire time under lock, because timers goroutine can call OnTimer even after timer is removed from heap.

+# References

 ## Links to other implementations